Child Development Stages

 • Tip: Offer a variety of safe objects for exploration to enhance cognitive skills.

-• Tip: Encourage playdates to develop social skills and independence.
+• Tip: Encourage play dates to develop social skills and independence.

 Preschooler (3-5 Years):